Vandals deface gravestones at Lisbon’s St. Anne’s Cemetery

-LISBON — Vandals defaced several gravestones at St. Anne’s Cemetery in Lisbon over the weekend.
+LISBON — Vandals defaced several gravestones at St. Anne’s Cemetery over the weekend.

 As many as three stones were spray-painted with profanity.
 The large marble altar at the hilltop was also tagged.
 A lewd image was painted on another nearby stone marking the final resting place of a couple who died in the 1920s.
 Two other stones were knocked over, including one that marks the grave of a clergy member who died in 1938.